davidtchiu/davidtchiu.github.io/teaching/cs161/lab1.bluej/index.md

   - To remove Pac-Man, you can click on the reset arrow &#8617; found at the _bottom right corner_ of BlueJ.
 This will reset the entire process.

   - Once your canvas is clean, design a simple drawing on a piece of paper using only Circles, Squares, and Triangles.
 Popular ideas in the past include: a face, a spaceship, a house, a landscape, etc. Try not to draw something too complicated (maybe just 3-4 shapes should suffice) because your partner will have to reproduce your drawing before the lab period is over!
-Before you design anything, keep in mind the following limitations in our simple tool:
+Before you design anything, keep in mind the following limitations in our simple tool (though these would all be great functionalities to add in a future assignment!):

-    - You **can't** stretch or shrink a circle into an oval; or a square into a rectangle.
+    - You **can't** stretch or shrink a circle into an oval.
+    - You **can't** stretch or shrink a square into a rectangle (but you *can* line two squares up next to each other)
     - You **can't** rotate any shapes.
     - You **can't** flip any shapes.
     - You **can**, however overlap shapes, and the shape that you move last will appear on top.